sirfifer/voicelearn-ios/docs/TESTFLIGHT_DISTRIBUTION.md

 Ensure these are properly registered in your Developer Account:
 1. Go to https://developer.apple.com/account/resources/identifiers
-2. Find or create your App ID for `com.voicelearn.app`
+2. Find or create your App ID for `com.unamentis.app`
 3. Enable required capabilities

 ### 5. Create Distribution Certificate (if needed)